 An arcade is also on site.

-Play a round of miniature golf while putting over streams and past waterfalls on your way to the top of corsair’s mountain, where you’ll look down on the pirate’s village
+Play a round of miniature golf while putting over streams and past waterfalls on your way to the top of corsair mountain, where you will look down on the pirates village

 A few miles away in Orange Beach, Adventure Island is a hotspot for Spring Breakers looking for a little adventure.
 Rides and attractions include a giant volcano that comes alive, periodically blasting steam from the top; go-karts; laser tag; mini-golf; bumper boats; paddle boats; and the Coconut Climb apparatus.